PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Analytics, Segmentation and Game Management/Using Bulk Jobs.md

 The response also tells us how many estimated records will be affected based on the information available at the time of the request being submitted - "estimatedCount".
 For example, if a new player joined our collection with the displayName beginning with "player1" between the request being submitted and the scheduled time of the bulk job to occur, this would affect the total amount of records.

 *6.* To see any jobs which have been executed you will need the unique jobId.
-You can find the job by doing a ListBulkJobAdminRequest.
+You can find the job by doing a [ListBulkJobsAdminRequest](/API Documentation/Request API/Admin/ListBulkJobsAdminRequest.md).

-Your request will look similar to this:
+Your request should be like this:

 ```
 {
 "@class": ".ListBulkJobsAdminRequest",
 "bulkJobIds": [